DFE-Digital/dfe-analytics-dataform/README.md

 // Repeat the lines below for each and every events table you want dfe-analytics-dataform to process in your Dataform project - distinguish between them by giving each one a different eventSourceName.
 This will cause all the tables produced automatically by dfe-analytics-dataform to have your suffix included in them to allow users to tell the difference between them. dfeAnalyticsDataform({
   eventSourceName: "Short name for your event source here - this might be a short name for your service, for example",
-  bqDatasetName: "Your BigQuery dataset name here",
+  bqDatasetName: "The BigQuery dataset your events table is in",
   bqEventsTableName: "Your BigQuery events table name here - usually just 'events'",
   urlRegex: "www.yourdomainname.gov.uk", // re-2 formatted regular expression to use to identify whether a URL is this service's own URL or an external one.
 If your service only has one domain name set this to 'www.yourdomainname.gov.uk' (without the protocol).
 If you have more than one use something like '(?i)(www.domain1.gov.uk|www.domain2.gov.uk|www.domain3.gov.uk)'
   dataSchema: [{